omnetpp/docs.omnetpp.org/tictoc/index.md

 from the menu.
 Enter `%tictoc1.ned` when prompted for the file name.

 Once created, the file can be edited in the <i>Editor area</i> of the @opp IDE.
-The @opp IDE's NED editor has two modes, \e Design and \e Source; one can switch between them using the tabs at the bottom of the editor.
-In \e Design mode, the topology can be edited graphically, using the mouse and the palette on the right.
+The @opp IDE's NED editor has two modes, *Design* and *Source*; one can switch between them using the tabs at the bottom of the editor.
+In *Design* mode, the topology can be edited graphically, using the mouse and the palette on the right.
-In \e Source mode, the NED source code can be directly edited as text.
+In *Source* mode, the NED source code can be directly edited as text.
 Changes done in one mode will be immediately reflected in the other, so you can freely switch between modes during editing, and do each change in whichever mode it is more convenient.
 (Since NED files are plain text files, you can even use an external text editor to edit them, although you'll miss syntax highlighting, content assist, cross-references and other IDE features.)

-Switch into \e Source mode, and enter the following:
+Switch into *Source* mode, and enter the following:

 @dontinclude tictoc1.ned
 @skip simple Txc1
 @until toc.out
 @skipline }

-When you're done, switch back to \e Design mode.
+When you're done, switch back to *Design* mode.
 You should see something like this:

 <img src="images/nededitor.png">